Zootopia: Plot

-At City Hall, Bellwether offers Judy and Nick access to Zootopia's traffic cameras.
-They discover Manchas was taken by timberwolves, whom Judy surmises are the "Night Howlers".
-Following the wolves, the duo locates Emmitt, Manchas, and the other missing animals, who are now all "savage" predators, imprisoned at a local asylum.
-Zootopia's mayor, Leodore Lionheart, ordered their capture and is trying to ascertain the cause of their feral behavior.
-Lionheart and the asylum staff are soon arrested for false imprisonment, and Bellwether becomes the new mayor.
+At City Hall, Bellwether allows them access to Zootopia's traffic cameras, which reveal Manchas was abducted by timberwolves, whom Judy assumes are the Night Howlers.
+Following the wolves, Judy and Nick locate Emmitt and the other missing predators, who are all "savage" and imprisoned in an asylum.
+Zootopia's mayor, Leodore Lionheart, had ordered the quarantine and is trying to determine what caused their feral behavior.
+Lionheart and the asylum staff are arrested, and Bellwether becomes the new mayor.

-Judy, praised for solving the case, asks Nick to join the ZPD as her partner.
-However, he angrily rejects her offer and abandons her after Judy claims that predatory biology is behind the mysterious "savageness" epidemic.
-Judy's comments, broadcast on television, incite fear and discrimination against predators throughout Zootopia.
+Judy, praised for solving the case, invites Nick to join the ZPD as her partner.
+At a press conference, she accidentally implies that the predators' physiology caused the savageness epidemic.
+Disappointed and offended, Nick abandons Judy, whose comments incite fear and discrimination against predators throughout Zootopia.
+Wracked with guilt, she quits her job and returns to Bunnyburrow.

-Wracked with guilt, Judy quits her job and returns to Bunny Burrow to manage her parent's vegetable stand.
-There, she learns that "Night Howlers" are actually flowers with severe, lasting psychotropic effects that cause mammals to essentially return to a feral state.
-Realizing they are the reason predators are becoming savages, Judy returns to Zootopia and reconciles with Nick.
-Aided by Mr. Big, the pair interrogate Weaselton, who admits he was hired by a ram named Doug to steal the Night Howler bulbs.
-They find Doug in a laboratory hidden in the city subway, where he manufactures a Night Howler serum to be shot at predators via a dart pistol.
-Judy and Nick obtain a serum gun as evidence, but before they can reach the ZPD, Bellwether confronts them in the Natural History Museum, revealing herself to have masterminded a prey-supremacist conspiracy.
-The duo become trapped in an exhibit and Bellwether attempts to infect Nick by shooting him with the pistol before summoning the ZPD, but shockingly discovers that Nick had replaced the ammunition with blueberries.
-Judy reveals she recorded Bellwether's confession with the carrot pen, after which the ZPD arrives.
+Later, while managing her parents’ vegetable stand, Judy learns that Night Howlers are actually Midnicampum crocus flowers, which have severe, lasting psychotropic effects if ingested.
+Realizing that someone is using the flowers to turn predators savage, she returns to Zootopia and tearfully reconciles with Nick.
+Aided by Mr. Big, they interrogate Weaselton, who admits that a ram named Doug hired him to steal the Night Howler bulbs.
+They find Doug in his laboratory hidden in the subway, where he manufactures a serum from the Night Howlers to use against predators via a tranquilizer dart.
+Judy and Nick obtain a serum pistol as evidence after a pursuit in the subway, but before they can reach the ZPD, Bellwether confronts them in the Natural History Museum and reveals herself to have masterminded a prey-supremacist conspiracy.
+Bellwether traps Judy and Nick in an exhibit, shoots Nick with the serum pistol in an attempt to have Judy killed, and orders the ZPD to capture Nick.
+Judy and Nick reveal that they have already replaced the darts with blueberries and recorded Bellwether's confession.

-Bellwether and her accomplices are arrested.
-The still-imprisoned Lionheart publicly denies knowledge of her plot and claims that imprisoning the infected predators was a "wrong thing for the right reason".
-With the cause of the epidemic identified, the predators are cured and Judy is reinstated into the ZPD.
-Months later, Nick graduates from the police academy, becoming her partner and the first fox police officer.
+Bellwether and her accomplices are arrested, while the still-incarcerated Lionheart publicly denies involvement in her scheme, insisting that imprisoning the infected predators was "doing the wrong thing for the right reason".
+The predators are cured and rehabilitated, and Judy is reinstated into the ZPD.
+Nine months later, Nick graduates from the police academy, becoming Judy's partner and the first fox police officer.